openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `vp_formats_supported`: REQUIRED.
 An object containing a list of key value pairs, where the key is a string identifying a Credential format supported by the Wallet.
 Valid Credential format identifier values are defined in Annex E of [@!OpenID.VCI].
 Other values may be used when defined in the profiles of this specification.
 The value is an object containing a parameter defined below:
     * `alg_values_supported`: An object where the value is an array of case sensitive strings that identify the cryptographic suites that are supported.
 Cipher suites for Verifiable Credentials in `jwt_vc_json`, `json_vc_json-ld`, `jwt_vp_json`, `json_vp_json-ld` formats should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
 Cipher suites for Verifiable Credentials in `ldp_vc` and `ldp_vp` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
 Cipher suites for Verifiable Credentials in `mso_mdoc` format should use signature suites names defined in ISO/IEC 18013-5:2021.
 Parties using other Credential formats will need to agree upon the meanings of the values used, which may be context-specific.

-Below is a non-normative example of a `vp_formats_supported` parameter:
+The following is a non-normative example of a `vp_formats_supported` parameter:

 ```
 vp_formats_supported": {